Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

 \subsection{Modified Shift-and-Scale Operation}

 In MLIPs, the graph neural network outputs are usually shifted and scaled according to the mean value and standard deviation of the species-aware energy labels in the dataset to fit the output energy.
+The shifting and scaling operation according to the distribution of the target labels will help the neural network to converge faster and achieve higher accuracy in the training process.
 In Hamiltonians, as values of matrix elements vary dramatically, the standard deviations within specific element-pair-resolved interaction blocks will also vary significantly.
 For instance, the standard deviation of different output irreps ranges from $5.42\times10^{-16}$ to 28.33 for the Bi$_2$Te$_3$ with SOC training data.
 The large magnitude difference between subblocks poses a challenge for conserving the norm of the model output while maintaining numerical stability.
 The direct implementation of shifting and scaling the model output incurred noticeable numerical instability, as shown in Supplementary Fig. 11.
 This is because irreps with larger standard deviations are prone to having larger mean square errors, as they are used in the loss function, and in the back-propagation process, the gradient will be further magnified by multiplying by the standard deviation, which tends to cause gradient explosion.
 Conversely, the irreps with lower standard deviations will experience vanishing gradients.

-We rectify the gradient flow in MACE-H by removing scaling in the back propagation step and applying scaling only in the feed-forward process (see Supplementary Note 6.1).
+We rectify the gradient flow in MACE-H by removing scaling in the back propagation step and applying scaling only in the feed-forward process (see Supplementary Note 7.1).
 The general formula for the scaling and shifting operation is expressed as follows:

-where $\mu_{Z_{ij}, k}$ and $\sigma_{Z_{ij}, k}$ are the precalculated standard deviations and mean values of the corresponding target irreps, while the mean values will be set to zero for non-scalar vectors.
-More detailed discussions can be found in Supplementary Note 6.
+where $\sigma_{Z_{ij}, kl}$ and $\mu_{Z_{ij}, kl}$ are the precomputed standard deviations and mean values of the corresponding target irreps.
+More specifically, the edgewise matrix blocks in the training data are first converted into the irreps of direct sum form with tensor product contraction, each irrep component within is normalized afterwards, and the standard deviation $\sigma_{Z_{ij}, kl}$ of each irrep component’s norm is calculated separately for each element-pair $Z_{ij}$.
+The mean values of the scalar components $\mu_{Z_{ij}, kl}$ are calculated for each element-pair $Z_{ij}$, while the mean values will be set to zero for non-scalar vectors.
+More detailed discussions can be found in Supplementary Note 7.